jfuerlinger/learning-terraform/README.md

-# learning-terraform
+# Learning terraform

-Some terraform try-outs
+This repository contains some terraform try-outs based by an [article](terraform plan -var-file=local.tfvars) by Thorsten Hans.